 Nutrition Consultations.
 Schedule a free one-on-one nutrition consultation with one of our registered dietitians who have expertise in oncology nutrition.
-Consultations are available to patients and caregivers of all cancer types.
+Consultations are available to patients of all cancer types and their caregivers.
 Dietitians can assist with information about healthy eating strategies, side effect management and more.
 Please visit www.LLS.org/nutrition for more information.